EHAT32/EHAT32/README.md

 ## Hi there 👋

-I'm an ITMO University 1st Master student.
-I am interested in Machine Learning and Computer Vision.
+I'm a second-year Master's student at ITMO University.
+I am interested in AI and Research.

 ### ⏱ Some Stats :
 <div>